 After using the Waterpik Water Flosser Ultra, I decided I wanted to provide a review of it for others who might be considering it for themselves.

 While I have been diligent about brushing my teeth at least twice a day and flossing with dental floss at least daily, visits to my dentist in the past couple of years indicated that my regime wasn't working.
 I was showing clear signs of gingivitis.
 My gums were beginning to recede and I was starting to even develop some bone loss around my lower molars.

 The dental hygienist suggested that I try using a Waterpik for flossing.
-She indicated that it tended to be more thorough at removing plaque causing food as well as the harmful bacteria which forms and that it would even go further below the gum line than what I could do with dental floss.
-It was suggested that I try a model that included a "Pik Pocket Tip" which would do the best job of getting deep below the gumline.
+She indicated that it tended to be more thorough at removing plaque-causing food, as well as the harmful bacteria that forms, and that it would even go further below the gum line than what I could do with dental floss.
+It was suggested that I try a model that included a "Pik Pocket Tip," which would do the best job of getting deep below the gumline.